firebase/genkit/docs/rag.md

 ### Retriever plugins

-Genkit provides built-in plugins for the following retrievers for some popular
+Genkit provides built-in plugins with retrievers for some popular vector stores:
-vectorstore:

 #### Chroma DB